 - Mathematical knowledge

-Since ATLAS is a programme with a strong technology component, a good proficiency in mathematics is needed.
-Mathematics is at least required up until the final year of your secondary school and / or final (state / school) exam.
+Since ATLAS is a programme with a strong technology component, good proficiency in mathematics is needed.
+Mathematics is at least required up until the final year of your secondary school and/or final (state/school) exam (depending on the country) with a final score of 75% in the subject mathematics.
 The knowledge that is needed from the start of the programme is Dutch VWO-level Mathematics B. The Dutch Government has a website with the components of this (only available in Dutch).
-For information about this level, in English see; James Boswell-Bèta, CCVX.
+For information about this level, in English see; James Boswell-Bèta or CCVX.

 - English proficiency